Jericho Union Free School District

-Jericho Union Free School District is an American School district in Jericho, New York.
-It began in 1959 with the completion of Jericho High School.
-The district contains three elementary schools, one middle school and one high school.
-The current Superintendent of Schools is Henry L. Grishman.
+The Jericho Union Free School District (commonly known as the Jericho School District or Jericho UFSD) is an American public school district in Jericho, New York.
+It was founded in 1959 with the completion of Jericho High School.
+The district contains three elementary schools, one middle school and one high school, serving students in grades K–12.
+The Jericho School District is regarded as one of top performing school systems in the country, and as of 2024 was ranked the #1 public school district in New York and #6 in the United States by Niche.
+The Jericho School District's current Superintendent of Schools is Henry L. Grishman.